-In the example below, the natural 7 (n7) is first resolved to the flat 7.
+In the first example below, the natural 7 (n7) is first resolved to the flat 7.
 Then it's resolved to the natural 6 (n6) using a delayed resolution (7 to 2 to 1).
+In the second example, the natural 7 is not resolved; it's held out against the b7 in the Cm7 chord.
+This creates extra tension and color in minor.

-Example 2.11 - Handling the natural 7th degree in minor
+Example L1 - Handling the natural 7th degree in minor